portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.5_en.md

-From v12.5，PortSIP PBX provides the Pub/Sub mechanism which bases on the WebSocket, the user is able to create the WebSocket in any programming languages to subscribe to the PBX events, once the subscribed events occur, PortSIP PBX will push the event message to subscriber automatically, the message is in the JSON format.
+From v12.5，PortSIP PBX provides the Pub/Sub mechanism which bases on the WebSocket, the user is able to create the WebSocket in any programming languages to subscribe to the PBX events, once the subscribed events occur, PortSIP PBX will push the event message to the subscriber automatically, the message is in the JSON format.

 PortSIP PBX v12.5 provide below topics and keys for the Pub/Sub.